OpenSDN-io/docs/tungsten-fabric-installation-and-upgrade-guide/hardware-reqs-vnc.rst

 All installation images are available in repositories.

-The Tungsten Fabric image includes the following software:
+The OpenSDN image includes the following software:

--  All dependent software packages needed to support installation and operation of OpenStack and TF.
+-  All dependent software packages needed to support installation and operation of OpenStack and OpenSDN.

--  Tungsten Fabric Controller software – all components.
+-  OpenSDN Controller software – all components.

--  OpenStack release currently in use for TF.
+-  OpenStack release currently in use for OpenSDN.

-All components required for installing the Tungsten Fabric Controller are available for each TF release, for the supported Linux operating systems and versions, and for the supported versions of OpenStack.
+All components required for installing the OpenSDN Controller are available for each OpenSDN release, for the supported Linux operating systems and versions, and for the supported versions of OpenStack.

-For a list of supported platforms for all Tungsten Fabric releases, see `Tungsten Fabric Supported Platforms
+For a list of supported platforms for all OpenSDN releases, see `OpenSDN Supported Platforms
 List <https://www.juniper.net/documentation/en_US/release-independent/contrail/topics/reference/contrail-supported-platforms.pdf>`__  .

 Access ``Container Tags`` are located at
-:ref:`Getting Started with Tungsten Fabric Guide <GettingStarted>`
+:ref:`Getting Started with OpenSDN Guide <GettingStarted>`